Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 **Decentralised systems are strongly positioned to solve** all of those issues thanks to providing proper incentivization to all parties involved while leveraging blockchains' decentralisation and transparency. **Private datasets** still can be a fundamental **part of the validation strategy**.
 Especially given current **advancement in privacy technologies like TEEs, ZKPs and FHE**.

-# How Forest Protocols Leverages Insights to Drive Innovation
+# How ForestAI Leverages Insights to Drive Innovation

 After analysing the problem of accelerating AI innovation from all those angles there are a number of insights that can be summarised as below: